Arize-ai/arize-otel-python/README.md

 ### Send traces to Phoenix

 To send traces to your local Phoenix server you just need to provide the correct endpoint.
-In the example below we have specified the default Phoenix endpoint, but you can specify your own (see next example).
+In the example below we have specified the local Phoenix endpoint, but you can specify your own (explained in an example below).
 Optionally, you can specify a project to send the traces to.
 A project is a collection of traces that are related to a single application or service.
 You can have multiple projects, each with multiple traces.

 ```python